-We tease apart the neurobiological mechanisms regulating human behaviour.
+We tease apart the neurobiological mechanisms regulating human behaviour and function in the healthy and diseased states.

 In neurons, particularly synapses, the harmony of protein-protein interactions, and their surrounding cytoplasm and signalling molecules regulates homeostasis, and thus neuronal health.
 We study how key neuronal proteins control brain function in healthy and diseased states.
 Our goal is to understand how the basal ganglia controls human behaviour.
 Ultimately, our studies will result in better treatment outcomes for diseases of the basal ganglia.

-We combine the most clinically and physiologically relevant behavioural, imaging and electrophysiological techniques with genetic engineering in vivo, to tease apart molecular processes regulating neurotransmission, synaptic plasticity, homeostasis, and cellular metabolism.
+We combine the most clinically and physiologically relevant behavioural, imaging and electrophysiological techniques with genetic engineering in vivo, to tease apart molecular processes regulating neurotransmission, synaptic and brain plasticity, homeostasis, and cellular metabolism.

 This work has two fundamental goals: